streamr-dev/broker-kms-integration/README.md

 npm install
 ```

+## Configuring

+You may want to edit the set of plugins and their configuration in [index.ts](src/index.ts).
+See the [plugin docs](https://github.com/streamr-dev/network/blob/HEAD/packages/broker/plugins.md) for more info.

 ## Running

 Pass the AWS credentials and KMS key id in the following environment variables to `npm start`: